nikolaitM/DAPyr/docs/source/userguide/examples.rst

 Specifying Alternate Observation Error Distributions
 ----------------------------------------------------
-During spinup, observations can be sampled from a user-prescribed distribution.
+During spin-up, observations can be sampled from a user-prescribed distribution.
 This is accomplished by configuring the `true_obs_err_dist` and `true_obs_err_params` parameters when initializing an experiment.
 Currently supported distributions can be found :ref:`here <obs-err-supported>`.

 .. code-block:: python